IBM-Cloud/cf-nodejs-c2c-demo/README.md

 - in the popup "Connect IAM-Enabled Service", select "Manager" as "Access Role for Connection" and "Auto Generate" as "Service ID for Connection", click on "Connect" to submit these settings
 - restage the app afterwards (click on "Restage in popup")

-#### Local Deployment
+#### Local Deployment ()

 - after the app is restaged, "guestbook-database" appears in the list as connection -> click the 3 horizontal dots in it
 - in the menu, click on "View credentials" and copy the displayed (json) code from the box within the popup (CTRL/CMD+C or using the button)
 - go to you code editor and open the folder "main-service"
-- rename the file "vcap-local.json.example" to "vcap-local.json" and paste the credentials code behind `service:`
+- rename the file "vcap-local.json.example" to "vcap-local.json" and paste the credentials code behind `"services":`
 example:
 ```
 {